Akshay Kumar: In the media

 Kumar has significant fan following in Indian diaspora as well as in European and African countries.
 As of September 2022, He is most followed Indian actor on social media including Facebook, Twitter and Instagram.
 Memes from his comedy movies, especially his face expressions are hugely popular on social media.
-In 2019, interviewed Modi on TV, which concluded as controversies in social media, later he clarified that it was a personal interview as a common man, not political.
+In 2019, Kumar interviewed Narendra Modi on TV, which concluded as controversies in social media, later he clarified that it was a personal interview as a common man, not political.
 Since 2013, Kumar has been the Hindi film industry's highest advance taxpayer for six consecutive years.
 He paid ₹190 million as advance tax payment in that year.
-In August 2022, he got a certificate from Income Tax department for being highest tax payer.
+In August 2022, he received a certificate from the Income Tax department for being highest tax payer.
 Kumar has criticised award functions and doesn't believe in it saying, "It happens sometimes that the people from the award night call you and tell you that if you perform then they can give half the money and give an award as well.
 I tell them that they can give me complete payment and keep their awards with them".
 He called National Film Award, most prestigious award of the country.

 Kumar holds the Guinness World Records for the most 184 Selfies taken in three minutes at a promotional event of his film Selfiee in Mumbai.
 He talked to the media and termed it as a 'way of paying tribute' to his fans.
 In March 2023, Kumar performed in various cities in the United States for "The Entertainers" tour, alongside Disha Patani, Mouni Roy, Nora Fatehi, Sonam Bajwa, Aparshakti Khurana, Stebin Ben and Zahrah S Khan.